mcourteaux/sfincludes/README.md

         👕 Replace include path: "JRS.hpp"  ->  "neonraw/jrs/JRS.hpp"  (distance: fn=0; dir=0) from "/home/martijn/zec/NeonRAW/include"
            - Alternative: neonraw/jrs/JRS.hpp  (distance: fn=0; dir=3) from "/home/martijn/zec/NeonRAW/include"
 ```

+Notice that because of special handling of relative-to-current-file include
+statements, some headers are reported again as an alternative, but with a
+higher directory distance.
+You can ignore these.

+## ✅ License

+This work is distributed under the MIT license: see the LICENSE file.